Calibrating distribution models from PELVE: Calibration from finite-point constraints

 \section{Calibration from finite-point constraints}

 In this section, we discuss the calibration problem when some points of the PELVE are given.
-We will focus on the case where one point or two points on the PELVE curve are specified, for which we can explicitly construct the corresponding quantile functions.
+We will focus on the case where one point or two points on the PELVE curve are specified, for which we can explicitly construct a corresponding quantile function.

 We first note that the calibrated distribution is not unique.
-For example, if we are given $\Pi_{X}(0.01)=2.5$, we can assume the distribution of $X$ is the Normal distribution or the generalized Pareto distribution with tail parameter $\xi$ satisfying $(1-\xi)^{-1/\xi}=2.5$ from Table \ref{PELVE}.
+For example, if we are given $\Pi_{X}(0.01)=2.5$, we can assume the distribution of $X$ is the Normal distribution or the generalized Pareto distribution with tail parameter $\xi$ satisfying $(1-\xi)^{-1/\xi}=2.5$ from Table \ref{constant-PELVE}.
 Therefore, the distributions obtained in our results are only some possible choices, which we choose to have a generalized Pareto tail, as Pareto tails are standard in risk management applications.